A Moving Guide to The Portland Metro Area

 Below are the major utility companies in the Portland metro area.
 You can also download a complete list of the metro area utility companies by clicking here.
 The list has the providers along with their local phone numbers.

-- Comcast Cable TV cable carrier for most of the Portland area as well as internet and telephone service.
+- Comcast Cable TV, internet, and telephone for most of the Portland area.

 - City of Portland Water Bureau The Water Bureau is a rate-financed, City-owned utility.
 Water rates are established each year to assure adequate revenues for water system support.
 Call (503) 823-7770 to open and close accounts when you move.
 If you are a new customer, ask for a welcome packet that has information about water, sewer and stormwater charges and services.
 Be prepared for a shock when you get your first bill as a typical Portland resident pays $215 every three months for tap water, toilet flushes and a share of managing the stormwater that spews sewage into the Willamette River after a hard rain.
 Portland’s sewer and stormwater rates are among the most expensive in the country.
 A 2007 survey by Black & Veatch put Portland No. 1 on the list, followed by Redmond, Washington, and Fort Collins, Colorado.

 - Verizon Verizon offers mobile, TV, internet, and landline telephone services.

 - Metro Recycling and Garbage Locate your hauler and obtain information about recycling.
 That stuff you’re parting with might not be trash.
 Search the directory for easy options to recycle, donate or reuse anything from batteries and packing peanuts to that old dishwasher.

 - National Association of Regulatory Commissions Links to most states utility commissions – usually the state has links to the local utilities that they regulate.

 - Northwest Natural Natural gas supplier.
 Address: 220 NW 2nd Avenue, Portland, OR 97209-3943.
 Telephone: (503) 226-4211.
 Contact NW Natural by e-mail